Find out about temporarily or permanently withdrawing from your course, what support you can receive and who you need to contact.

 If you hold a Student visa, it is important to understand the implications of withdrawing from the University.
 For advice on your Student visa contact International Advice.

-You should also let your Academic Advisor (this is your Advisor in your School) know, as they will be providing you with a reference after you leave and may be able to support you if your issues are course- or study-related.
+You should let your Academic Personal Tutor (Academic Advisor/ Academic Success Advisor) know, as they may be able to support you if your issues are course- or study-related.
+They may also provide you with a reference after you leave.

 What happens next